Understanding Your CP238 Notice

 What you need to do

-• First time filers are monthly depositors, unless their tax liability reaches $100,000 in a month.
-In that case, they must deposit the next day, and follow the semi-weekly deposit schedule for the rest of the year and the next year.
+• First time filers deposit taxes monthly but if you owe $100,000 or more in one month, you must deposit the next day.
+Then, you must follow the semiweekly deposit schedule for the rest of the year and the next year.

-• Monthly taxpayers must deposit by the 15th of the following month, unless that is a weekend or holiday in the District of Columbia.
-In that case, the deposit is due the next business day.
+• Monthly taxpayers must deposit by the 15th of the next month.
+If the 15th is a weekend or holiday in the District of Columbia, you must deposit the next business day.

-• You must deposit electronically through the Electronic Federal Tax Payment System (EFTPS) unless your tax is under $2,500.
-If the tax is under $2,500, you may pay with the tax return.
+You must deposit electronically using the Electronic Federal Tax Payment System (EFTPS).
+If your tax is under $2,500, you may pay with the tax return.

 Frequently asked questions

-If our records show that your deposit requirements will change for the next year, we send a notice in November.
+If we show that your deposit requirements will change for the next year, we’ll send you a notice in November.

 Tips for next year